AGCB/flexbox101/README.md

 beads on the string represent the children.
 The Parent Container and It's Children.
 It's children that live on a string.
-This can be a way to categorize the flexboxLanguage.

-Apparently web designers used to have to resort to "floats" in the past and other techniques that felt counter-intuitive.
+This, with CSSGrid and the Box Module are the current and near-future.

 Starting on the next line i will lay out all possible declarations...
 #First the Parent Containers.